Assia Arouf, Dr

 I am currently a Postdoctoral Research Scientist at the Center for Climate Systems Research (CCSR), Columbia University and NASA Goddard Institute for Space Studies (GISS) in the city of New York.

 I am broadly interested in Earth's climate system, with a focus on clouds.
 My research aims to better understand the cloud radiative effect and cloud feedback.
-I typically work with satellite observations, in combination with radiative transfer codes and climate models, aiming to improve climate projections.
+I typically work with satellite observations, in combination with radiative transfer codes and climate models, aiming to improve our understanding of clouds and climate projections.

 Publications